1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: It marks the southernmost limit of the sun’s overhead position.

-7. The Arctic Circle is located at:
+7. The Arctic Circle is located at_____________.

 A) 23½° N